scarletbright/avalanche-docs/docs/v1.0/en/tools/avalanche.js/api/classes/avalanche.avalanche-1.md

 # Class: Avalanche

-Avalanche.js is middleware for interacting with Avalanche node RPC APIs.
+AvalancheJS is middleware for interacting with Avalanche node RPC APIs.

 Example usage:
 ```js